Xunnamius/black-flag/README.md

 Black Flag to make certain guarantees:

 - An end user trying to invoke a non-existent sub-command will cause an exception to be thrown.
-This is true even if the effector and helpers have been set to non-strict mode (`yargs::strict(false)`).
+This is true even if the effector has been set to non-strict mode (`yargs::strict(false)`).

 - The right command gets to generate help and version text.
 To this end, passing `--help`/`--version` or equivalent arguments is effectively ignored by